 As an elite Old South institution, Mardi Gras eschewed racial equality or harmony.
 African Americans participated in parades only by carrying torches to illuminate the route (the atmospheric if controversial flambeaux, as the torches are known).
 In 1909, a black man named William Storey mocked the elaborately garbed Rex (aka, King of Carnival) by prancing after his float wearing a lard can for a crown.
 Storey was promptly dubbed “King Zulu.”
 Thus begat the Krewe of Zulu, which parodied the high-minded Rex krewe and mocked racial stereotypes.
 The Zulu parade quickly became one of the most popular aspects of Mardi Gras, famously crowning Louis Armstrong as King Zulu in 1949.

-Unfortunately, most krewes still excluded blacks, Jews, and women even as recently as the early 1990s when anti-discrimination sentiment and laws (tied to parade permits) finally forced the issue.
+Unfortunately, even as recently as the early 1990s, most krewes still excluded blacks, Jews, and women.
+That was when anti-discrimination sentiment and laws (tied to parade permits) finally forced the issue.
 The mighty Comus, in a move that many old-liners still feel marked the beginning of the end of classic Mardi Gras, canceled its parade in 1992 rather than integrate.
 Proteus and Momus followed.
 Proteus later relented and parades again; Momus parties but no longer parades.

 Then as now, the krewes and traditions of Mardi Gras change.
 Today there are dozens of unofficial krewes and “sub-krewe” spinoffs, and more crop up like roadside wildflowers (or weeds), some with hilarious or subversive themes.